dinkelk/PyDyGraphs/README.md

 ## Example

-Pasting this code in an [Ipython Notebook](http://ipython.org/notebook.html) will generate an interactive timeseries plot.
+Pasting this code in an [Ipython Notebook](http://ipython.org/notebook.html) will generate an interactive timeseries plot:

     # Import pydygraphs and numpy
     import pydygraphs